kharrigian/kharrigian.github.io/_pages/about.md

 Outside of his academic research, Keith leads data science and machine learning efforts at [<span style="color:blue">Unforged</span>](https://www.kidzabout.net).
 If you're interested in contributing to the future of digital mental wellness for teenagers and adolescents, please reach out.
 We're actively looking for passionate developers and data scientists!

-As of June 5, 2023, I am currently on leave from JHU, working as a machine learning intern at [<span style="color:blue">Netflix</span>](https://www.netflix.com).

 ## Research Alerts

 **July 2023** - New paper alert: "Characterization of Stigmatizing Language in Medical Records" has been accepted to appear in the main proceedings of ACL 2023.
 We examine what makes harmful language in clinical documentation different from other forms of abusive language in more widely-studied domains.
 Paper can be found [<span style="color:blue">here</span>](https://aclanthology.org/2023.acl-short.28/).
 Code, data, and models can be found [<span style="color:blue">here</span>](https://github.com/kharrigian/ehr-stigma).